 Once the area of entrapment and/or scar tissue is identified, then the skin is sterilized and the needle advanced under constant ultrasound guidance to the affected nerve.
 The injectate is the placed around the nerve freeing the nerve up from surrounding scar tissue and adhesions compressing the nerve.

 Hydrodissection of nerves is note a technique for beginners in ultrasound guided injections and requires advanced skills.
-Dr. Sussman has advanced training in ultrasound and is one of a few physicians in Massachusetts to be certified in diagnostic musculoskeletal ultrasound (RMSK).
+Dr. Sussman has advanced training in ultrasound and is one of a few physicians in Massachusetts to be certified in diagnostic musculoskeletal ultrasound (RMSK) and to be trained in carpal tunnel release using ultrasound guidance and the Sonex-micro knife.

 For more information on hydrodissection procedures for carpal tunnel syndrome contact us for a consultation with Dr. Sussman at: